 You can obtain your free CCRIS credit report from Bank Negara by visiting their office or AKPK.
 You'll need a 6-digit PIN code from the CCRIS Kiosk to access your report online through eCCRIS.

 What is CTOS?

-CTOS is a private company, and one of Malaysia’s leading Credit Reporting Agency (CRA) under the Credit Reporting Agencies Act 2010.
-They too provide credit reporting and is also widely used by financial institutions to determine an applicant’s creditworthiness aside from CCRIS.
+CTOS is a private company and one of Malaysia’s leading Credit Reporting Agency (CRA) under the Credit Reporting Agencies Act 2010.
+They too provide credit reporting and are also widely used by financial institutions to determine an applicant’s creditworthiness aside from CCRIS.
 Usually, financial institutions use more than one credit report to determine an applicant’s credit health and CTOS is also known to be widely used in Malaysia.